hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 To supplement these remote operations, you can also use the optional [Terraform Enterprise Provider][tfe-provider], which interacts with the resources supported by Terraform Cloud.
 It can be useful for editing variables and workspace settings through the Terraform CLI.

+-> **Note:** The [Structured Run Output](./workspaces/settings.html#user-interface) user interface will not apply to runs executed using the CLI-driven workflow, regardless of the setting in the Terraform Cloud workspace.

 ## Remote Backend Configuration

 To configure the remote backend, a stanza needs to be added to the Terraform configuration.
 It must specify the `remote` backend, the name of a Terraform Cloud organization, and the workspace(s) to use.
 The example below uses one workspace; see [the remote backend documentation][remote] for more details.